krishnadale007/aws-homwork/README.md

 notifications from the cloud.
 You can set up SNS to receive email notification or message notification.
 ====================================================================================================================================
 Why do we use SNS ?
-ans;-sNS is typically used for applications that need realtime notifications,
+ans;-SNS is typically used for applications that need realtime notifications,
 ===================================================================================================================================
 What are the different delivery formats and transports in AWS SNS ? ans;- delivery format is= HTTP, HTTPS, Email-JSON and SQS